View/Download PDF Version

 All materials submitted by students as assignments in writing, reporting, editing, photography, and electronic news gathering classes are subject to broadcast or publication.
 The School of Mass Communication uses a variety of electronic and print media outlets.

-A limited number of graduate assistantships are available.
+A limited number of graduate assistantships may be available.
 Contact the graduate program coordinator for information.

 - Earn a cumulative GPA of at least 3.0 on an approved course of study as outlined above.

-- Complete the professional project or comprehensive exam or thesis, if applicable.
+- Complete the professional project or thesis, if applicable.

 Courses in Mass Communication